mysecureshell/mysecureshell/SftpMSS/README.txt

 What is it ?
-This application is a graphical fronted for all sftp utils (sftp-kill, sftp-state, sftp-who, ...)
+This application is a graphical fronted for all sftp utils (sftp-kill, sftp-state, sftp-who, sftp-admin, ...)

 Warning: